nguyen18/WVD-KustoQueries/ActiveUsersChart_30Days.md

 # Active Users Chart over 30 Days
-Monitors all active users on the WVD over a 30 day period.
+Monitors all active users on the WVD over a 30 day period and displays in a chart.

 ```OQL
 ITPC_CTX_Session_CL